 - The defendant’s violation of the duty caused your harm

 Your lawyer can request your medical records, interview eyewitnesses, and obtain video or audio recordings, if any, that help establish how the accident happened.
 He or she can also handle communications with the insurance company and negotiate a fair settlement with the insurance company.

 After you are injured, it is important that you seek medical attention, follow your doctor’s orders, and focus on your recovery.
 A Gaffney personal injury lawyer can give you peace of mind by protecting your rights and pursuing compensation on your behalf to cover medical expenses, lost wages, and other damages while you are healing.

 A Gaffney personal injury lawyer can also explain the relevant laws that may affect your claim and give you advice, such as whether or not a settlement offer is fair, given your particular circumstances.
 If the case is not settled through an insurance settlement, your lawyer may be able to file a lawsuit and represent you in court.

-You have only three years from the date of your injury to file a personal injury lawsuit against the negligent party, under South Carolina Code § 15-3-530.
-If the injury caused your loved one’s death, you have three years to file the lawsuit.
-However, there are certain situations that may shorten or lengthen this timeframe, so it is important to begin working on it as soon as possible.
+You generally have only three years from the date of your injury to file a personal injury lawsuit against the negligent party under S.C.
+Ann § 15-3-530.
+If the injury caused your loved one’s death, you also generally have three years to file the lawsuit.
+Certain situations may shorten or lengthen this timeframe, so it is important to begin working on it as soon as possible.
 Our personal injury attorneys can help you meet your deadline.

 Because time is limited and personal injury claims often involve many complex issues, it is important that you reach out to a Gaffney personal injury lawyer who can guide you through the process.
-Contact Farmer & Morris Law, PLLC at (828) 286-3866 for a free consultation.
+Contact Farmer & Morris Law, PLLC for a free consultation.
 We work on a contingency-fee basis.
-This means there are no up front costs and you pay us no attorney’s fees unless you win compensation.
+This means there are no upfront costs, and you pay us no attorney’s fees unless you win compensation.
 Once you win your case, we take a percentage of that settlement or award as our fee.
 Get help today.